 How can I learn more?

 The Blue Grass Chemical Stockpile Outreach Office provides the community with an information source for chemical weapons destruction at BGAD.
 It supports the program’s commitment to openness and public involvement.
 The staff develops and provides information papers, brochures and exhibits, makes available technical documents and reports and provides speakers to local groups and organizations to address program-related topics.
 The office also serves as a communication channel for the community to provide input to program-related topics.
-The office, located at 1000 Commercial Drive, Suite 2, in Richmond, is currently closed during the COVID-19 pandemic.
-Staff members are working remotely, and plans are being developed to re-open the office with strict health and safety protocols in place.
+The office is located at 1000 Commercial Drive, Suite 2, in Richmond.
 For more information, visit www.peoacwa.army.mil or contact the staff at (859) 626-8944 or firstname.lastname@example.org.